patarisac/patsac/README.md

 # patsac

 ## Description
-`patsac` is python library that i created to help me solved cryptography CTF challenges because sometimes I'm too lazy to import every python library. `patsac` just imports the other libraries I usually need with a little extra scripts that I wrote.
+`patsac` is a Python toolkit that I created to help me solve cryptography CTF challenges. `patsac` is still in development and not well-written yet.

 ## How to install